tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

-# UEFI Boot Standalone NixOS (2022-03-17)
+# UEFI Boot Standalone NixOS (2022-03-18)

 THIS IS PROBABLY ALREADY OUT OF DATE!
-If it's been more than a week since the date above, there's definitely a better way to do this.
+If it's been more than a couple weeks since the date above, there's definitely a better way to do this.

 This guide will build and was tested with the following software:
 * Asahi Linux kernel, as of 2022-03-18